Wumpf/blub/README.md

 Transferring the particle's velocity to the grid is tricky/costly to do in parallel!
 Either, velocities are scattered by doing 8 atomic adds for every particle to surrounding grid cells, or grid cells traverse all neighboring cells. (times 3 for staggered grid!)
 There's some good ideas on how to do efficient scattering in [Ming et al 2018, GPU Optimization of Material Point Methods](http://www.cs.utah.edu/~kwu/GPU_MPM/GPU_MPM.pdf).
+Note though that today atomic floats addition is pretty much only available in CUDA and OpenGL (using an NV extension)!

 In Blub I tried something new (to my knowledge):
 Particles form a linked list by putting their index with a atomic exchange operation in a "linked list head pointer grid" which is a grid dual to the main velocity volume.